lqc/thinkcspy/source/conditionals.rst

 Although the indentation of the statements makes the structure apparent, nested conditionals very quickly become difficult to read.
-In general, it is a good idea to avoid them when you can.
+In general, it is a good idea to avoid them when we can.

 Logical operators often provide a way to simplify nested conditional statements.
 For example, we can rewrite the following code using a single